phase1geo/tke/doc/md/TKE Developer Guide/Plugin API/api--reset_txt_focus.md

-## api\::reset\_txt\_focus
+## api::reset\_txt\_focus

 Causes the keyboard focus to be set back to the last editing buffer that received focus.
-If the textwidget parameter is specified, TKE will give the provided text widget
+If the textwidget parameter is specified, TKE will give the provided text widget keyboard focus.

 **Call structure**